FIND YOUR VOICE – MINI COURSE

 What We Will Cover:

-In this session we will look at physical stretches and a simple warm up across your vocal range.
+In this session we will look at physical stretches and simple vocal range warm up.

 Physical Stretches for Singing – Really?